-- possibility of ceasing the dividend payment (either temporarily or permanently), changes may also occur in the time the dividend is paid or the payment frequency etc., that can affect the valuation of the security and thus the value of the position of the investor. - Early Redemption Risk: Some types of bonds give the issuer the right to recall and redeem them before their maturity date.
+- Dividend Risk: It refers to the risk that has to do with the incorrect valuation of a security due to the fact that there is a change in the original assumptions made relating to the dividend (or other payments) the security is expected to pay (make).
+Other than the possibility of ceasing the dividend payment (either temporarily or permanently), changes may also occur in the time the dividend is paid or the payment frequency etc., that can affect the valuation of the security and thus the value of the position of the investor. - Early Redemption Risk: Some types of bonds give the issuer the right to recall and redeem them before their maturity date.
 The risk originates either from the possibility that the bonds will be recalled at an unfavourable price for the investor or from the opportunity cost that will arise from the need to re-invest the early-redeemed capital (similar yields with a comparable risk/return profile might be difficult to find at the time of earlyredemption). - Emerging Markets Risk: Such markets typically lack the level of transparency, liquidity, efficiency, legal framework and regulation found in more developed markets.
 Price volatility in emerging markets can be extreme and price discrepancies and market dislocation can be common. - Foreign Market Risk: Foreign markets involve different risks each subject to their regulatory operational system.
 Foreign markets entail different risks from Luxembourg markets.
-The potential for profit or loss from transactions on foreign markets or in foreign currency denominated markets will also be affected by fluctuations in foreign exchange rates. - Inflation Risk: The loss of the real value (buying power) of capital due to a larger than expected increase in the level of inflation. - Insolvency Risk: The issuer instrument may become temporarily permanently insolvent, resulting in incapacity to repay the interest or redeem the bond.
-Usually insolvency has a heavy adverse effect on the valuation of the securities issued by such issuer (shares, bonds, etc).
+The potential for profit or loss from transactions on foreign markets or in foreign currency denominated markets will also be affected by fluctuations in foreign exchange rates. - Inflation Risk: The loss of the real value (buying power) of capital due to a larger than expected increase in the level of inflation. - Insolvency Risk: The issuer of an instrument may become temporarily or permanently insolvent, resulting in its incapacity to repay the interest or redeem the bond.
+Usually insolvency has a heavy adverse effect on the valuation of the securities issued by such issuer

+(shares, bonds, etc).
 The solvency of an issuer may change due to one or more factors relating to the issuing company, the issuer's business sector and/or the political and economic status of the country or countries concerned.
 The deterioration of the issuer's solvency prospects will adversely influence the price of the securities issued by such issuer.